 - Recommended extruder temperature: depends on main material.

-Carbon fiber filled 3D printer filaments are those which contain short fibers infused into the original filament – such as PLA or ABS – to give it extra strength and hardiness.
+Carbon fiber filled 3D printer filaments are those which contain short fibers infused into the original filament – such as PLA or Nylon – to give it extra strength and hardiness.

 These extremely strong fibers mean 3D printed parts will be stronger, retain their shape better (as the fibers prevent shrinking), and best of all, lighter.